 However, one must take into account the amount of light pollution in the sky, AND the conditions of the sky itself such as seeing and transparency.

 Under an inner city sky, your naked eye limit can go as low as second magnitude depending on how brightly lit your surroundings are.
-Over Griffith Park in Los Angeles, the limit is around 4, but that’s IF the conditions are clear, with decent enough contrast and steady air.
+Over Griffith Park in Los Angeles, the limit is around 4, but that’s IF the conditions are clear, with steady air and enough contrast.

-And don’t forget, while your telescope can collect more light from celestial objects, it also collects the light pollution as well!
-So while my 8″ telescope can theoretically pick up anything mag.
-14 and brighter, light pollution severely hinders that ability.
+While your telescope can collect more light from celestial objects, it also collects the light pollution as well!
+So while my 8″ telescope can theoretically pick up anything as dim as mag. +14, light pollution severely hinders that ability.
+Even if I was under a perfectly dark sky, then the transparency of the sky and seeing conditions determine how dim I can see.

 The other thing to note is that for deep sky objects, especially nebulae, globular clusters, and galaxies, the book value doesn’t mean it will appear as bright as you may think!
 M42 (Orion Nebula) is a fourth magnitude object and can actually be glimpsed with the naked eye, but it doesn’t appear as bright as a star of the same magnitude because the light is spread out.